Basefarm’s new recruit shares insights on EU data centre industry

 Digital transformation has seen European managed service provider Basefarm growing in leaps and bounds in recent years.

-Founded in Norway in 2000, Basefarm is now operating 11 data centres across four different countries.
+Founded in Norway in 2000, Basefarm is now operating 11 data centers across four different countries.

-Earlier this year Petter Tømmeraas was appointed as senior vice president for Basefarm’s data centre business after working as chief sales officer at Green Mountain.
-We asked Tømmeraas for his opinions regarding the data centre industry in Europe.
+Earlier this year Petter Tømmeraas was appointed as senior vice president for Basefarm’s data center business after working as chief sales officer at Green Mountain.
+We asked Tømmeraas for his opinions regarding the data center industry in Europe.

 “Most customers need partners they can trust with their mission critical IT, someone who will store their data, but also help them innovate and develop new services and who truly understands how to manage these effectively and securely in a hybrid cloud environment.
 We talk about it as a "from idea to cable approach", a one-stop-shop of innovation, development and management.”

 Tømmeraas says it certainly makes for exciting times with all the digital transformation and innovative technologies that are emerging, and they’re seeing interest from a lot of players at the moment.

 “The hyperscalers and other global players are looking for good partners to set up edge data centers, service providers are increasingly moving into large colocation facilities, and the enterprise market has mostly stopped building their own data centers at a high cost to focus more on their own solutions and services instead of having to focus on power, cooling and physical security,” says Tømmeraas.